LukaszB50B/18650_battery_holder/README.md

 # 18650_battery_holder
-18650 battery holder for BMS testing
+18650 battery holder for BMS testing 4S, 8S and when joining together any x 4S.

 # Gerber files.
 Gerber files included to the repo (zip)